 About Filmmakers Collaborative

 Filmmakers Collaborative (FC) has been providing low cost fiscal sponsorship to independent media makers since it was founded in 1987.
-It became a national organization in 2008, and is now the grantee of record for over 150 media projects across the country.
+It became a national organization in 2008, and is now the grantee of record for over 200 media projects across the country.
 Our mission is to sponsor and support the independent media community through fiscal sponsorship as well through programs that bring people together for learning and networking.
-These include our annual Making Media Now conference as well as opportunities offered by other organizations — such as the Massachusetts Production Coalition, the Doc Yard and Rule Boston Camera -– which we promote on our website.
+These include our annual Making Media Now, a new Boston International Kids Film Festival that will launch in November 2013, plus workshops, internships and mentoring oppportunities.

 WHO WE ARE